|Small Claim Maximum

 - Overcharging for damages

-How Long Does the Small Claims Court Process Take in Pennsylvania?
+How Long Does the Small Claims Court Process Take in Florida?

-A typical small claims case in Pennsylvania takes one to two months, from the date of filing, but can be longer if there are problems serving the defendant, the trial is continued, or other delays occur.
+A typical small claims case in Florida takes two to four months, from the date of filing, but can be longer if there are problems serving the defendant, the trial is continued, or other delays occur.

-How Much Can You Sue For in Small Claims Court in Pennsylvania?
+How Much Can You Sue For in Small Claims Court in Florida?

-In Pennsylvania, the maximum amount that can be recovered through Small Claims Court is $12,000.
+In Florida, the maximum amount that can be recovered through Small Claims Court is $8,000.

-To attempt to recover an amount of more than $12,000, the suit must be filed in the Court of Common Pleas.
+To attempt to recover a higher amount, the suit must be filed as a civil case in the County Court.

-How Long Do You Have to File a Small Claims Case in Pennsylvania?
+How Long Do You Have to File a Small Claims Case in Florida?

-Are Lawyers Needed or Allowed in Small Claims Court in Pennsylvania?
+Are Lawyers Needed or Allowed in Small Claims Court in Florida?

 Small Claims Court is designed to be simple and not require an attorney.
 However, either party can be represented by an attorney if they so choose.

-Where are Small Claims Cases Filed in Pennsylvania?
+Where are Small Claims Cases Filed in Florida?

-How to File a Small Claims Case in Pennsylvania
+How to File a Small Claims Case in Florida

-How Much Does it Cost to File a Case in Small Claims Court in Pennsylvania?
+How Much Does it Cost to File a Case in Small Claims Court in Florida?

 What if You Can’t Afford to File a Case?

 Step 3: Attend the trial.
 On the trial date, you should bring copies of any evidence you have to support your claim.
-The judge will give you and the defendant an opportunity to provide your arguments before deciding to dismiss the case or issue a judgment at the trial or within 5 days.
+The judge will give you and the defendant an opportunity to provide your arguments to the judge and the jury, if requested, before they decide to dismiss the case or issue a judgment.

 If the defendant does not attend the trial, the judge will issue you a default judgment.

-If the debtor is delinquent on their payment or refuses to pay, you can recover the debt through wage garnishment, bank levy, or property lien.
-You can file an Order of Execution through the court where the judgment was issued to seek court-enforced repayment of the judgment.
+If the debtor is delinquent on their payment or refuses to pay, you can recover the debt through bank or wage garnishment or property lien through a Writ of Garnishment or Writ of Execution.

-You have 5 years to collect a judgment before it expires.
+You have 20 years to collect or renew a judgment before it expires.
+A judgment collects interest at a rate set quarterly by the Chief Financial Officer.